Hillsborough Community College (“HCC”) Fast Facts:

 Owns approximately 418 acres of land, which include 61 buildings and 1.8 million square feet of space.

 HCC operates five (5) main campuses: Brandon, Dale Mabry, Plant City, SouthShore and Ybor City.
 Classes are also held offsite at various community locations.

 HCC at The Regent in Riverview serves as a satellite location of the Brandon Campus.

-HCC’s Education Center at MacDill Air Force Base serves military personnel and civilians.
+HCC’s Education Center at MacDill Air Force Base in Tampa serves military personnel and civilians.

 The HCC Central Receiving Warehouse is located at the Brandon Campus.

 The Dr. Gwendolyn W. Stephenson District Administration Center and the Institute for Corporate and Continuing Education ("ICCE") are located near downtown Tampa on Davis Island.